Rashadse/Group-7---DIT168/README.md

 **How to clone, build, and test the project**

-Using your terminal or git bash/interface, clone this respository using this command:
+Using your terminal or git bash/interface, clone this repository using this command:

 ```
 git clone https://github.com/Rashadse/Group-7---DIT168.git